How long have you been printing?

 Flared trousers will return and become fashionable again.

-It encourages people to read.
+It slows people down and encourages them to read.

 Graphic Design / Typography.